Pentest Chronicles

 At this point, the team I was able to sign any payload I wanted, which was necessary to bypass the integrity check that came next.

+Because the digest is validated server side before deserialization, forging a substitute object became possible once I could calculate a “fresh” signature.
 Generating a PHP Object Injection payload Using phpggc, a gadget based on GuzzleHttp\Psr7\FnStream was produced.
 The object’s destructor executes phpinfo, chosen just for demonstrative purposes:

 Signing the payload via the Oracle The serialized object was URL encoded and submitted to validateHash, returning a valid digest (be10[…]5ebb).
 The payload and its signature now mirrored the format observed in the intercepted request: